float3/float3.github.io/content/blog/freewill.md

   - philosophy
 ---

-People post images or videos of a uniquely decorated home-or some uncommon thing they've done-and caption it: *"This is what free will looks like."* This is strange.
-Why is the cultural default that we **have** free will?
-When I push on this-especially with theologians and apologists-the discussion often slides into hand‑waving.
-"Free will" is incomprehensible; I don't see how people get from lived decision‑making to metaphysical freedom.
+People who stray from the norms often claim to be using their free will.
+This is strange.
+Why is the philosophical idea that we **have** free will taken for granted by most of society?
+I find it incomprehensible and incompatible with reality.

 ## Where Do Our Choices Come From?

 Zoom in on a single decision: you reach for tea.
 Neurons fire; muscles move.
 Where did that firing pattern originate?
-Trace it back and you get a causal stack:
+Here's a causal stack:

 * **Genetics & developmental wiring**: Baseline neurotransmitter systems; temperament biases; neural architecture.
 * **Early environment**: Prenatal conditions, nutrition, attachment, language exposure.